Randsw/CascadeScenarioController_v2/README.md

-# Sequence task execution controller
+# Sequence task execution controller.
+Starting on event from kafka